 As a freerider your aim is to explore new terrain.
 You prefer hiking and finding open areas in the mountains.
 You should go for stiffer flex rating of the bindings in order to get the maximum performance out of them.

-Powder riding style requires you to snowboard on days with a lot of powder.
+Powder riding style requires you to snowboard on days with a lot of powder snow.
 You usually place your bindings towards the tail of your snowboard in order to put more weight on your back foot and keep the nose high.

 Medium to stiffer flex bindings are suitable for powder riding.
 This gives you greater control, maneuverability and performance.